BaseSecrete/active_hashcash/README.md

 ### Dashboard

-There is a mountable dahsboard which allows to see all spent stamps.
+There is a mountable dashboard which allows to see all spent stamps.
 It's not mandatory, but useful for monitoring purpose.

 ![ActiveHashcash dashboard](active_hashcash_dashboard.png "ActiveHashcash dashboard")